Charles Krauthammer's death sparks wide reactions: 'A huge loss'

 Friends, fans, journalists and politicians took to Twitter Thursday to mourn Krauthammer.

+Senate Majority Leader Mitch McConnell, R-Ky., said he was "deeply saddened" by the news in a statement.

+"Just because this news didn’t come as a surprise does not make it any easier to face," McConnell said.
+"As a writer, speaker, and commentator, Charles served our society as a public intellectual in the truest sense.
+His pen functioned like a lighthouse, helping all of us see more clearly and reason more thoroughly through the most important issues that our nation faced."

-British journalist Piers Morgan described Krauthammer as a "brilliant political analyst,."
-Morgan said he "Loved his commentaries, which were always fair, balanced, intelligent & insightful.
+British journalist Piers Morgan described Krauthammer as a "brilliant political analyst."
+Morgan said he "loved" Krauthammer's "commentaries, which were always fair, balanced, intelligent & insightful.
 A great loss in these echo chamber times."

 "A huge loss to vigorous and civil debate on public policy," Marty Baron, executive editor of The Washington Post, where Krauthammer's work as a columnist earned him a Pulitzer, tweeted.